Adult carers’ breaks in context

 Caring relationships are not linear.
 Other family and friends may be involved, or there may be co-caring, as is frequently the case with older couples.
 Valuing the roles that different people play and responding to their respective gifts, interests and needs can help in planning effective breaks.
 Many carers want more inclusive approaches – services that know the family rather than ‘deal’ with just the carer or the person they care for.
 Many hospices do this well.
 Commissioners and providers can learn from them in order to build whole family approaches.

 As well as good co-production with carers (including self-funders) and their loved ones so carers define and shape what’s needed, commissioners need to create channels for assessments to inform delivery.
 To do this well, assessments need to be truly strengths based – really listening to what families need, helping them tailor solutions that are right for them.
-More on this is the assessment section.
+More on this is in the assessment section.

 Breaks will be most effective if they are part of an overall and well-coordinated approach to support.
 A ‘sticking plaster’ approach to breaks, when other support is absent or simply not working, will not deliver the intended outcomes.
 People may hold on to services that aren’t right for them as they fear losing what they have.
 To offer the best possible experience and outcomes, breaks should be aligned with other services in terms of availability and consistency of approaches to support individuals.
 Communication between services, about timing and what works for a person, as well as some flexibility, can make a world of difference.